 When it comes to clean transport, it’s not all sci-fi.
-Montréal also holds the ranking as North America’s most bike-friendly city, with 846 kilometres of bike lanes and paths – 590 km of which are still accessible throughout the winter months.
-Additionally, the BIXI bike-sharing network of 6,250 bikes are available to locals and visitors 24 hours a day, 7 days a week from April through November, including the Electric BIXI!
+Montréal holds the ranking as North America’s most bike-friendly city, with 901 kilometres of bike lanes and paths — 590 km of which are still accessible throughout the winter months.
+Additionally, the BIXI bike-sharing network of over 10,000 bikes is available to locals and visitors 24 hours a day, 7 days a week from April through November, including the Electric BIXI!

 A directory of game-changing transportation organizations and institutes